zaiisao/Documentation/en/Interactive Broadcast/volume_mac.md

 ```

 **Note**:
-Since v2.3.2, this method adjusts only the playback volume of the voice.
+Since v2.3.2, the [`adjustPlaybackSignalVolume`](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/adjustPlaybackSignalVolume:) method adjusts only the playback volume of the voice.
 If you use the Naive SDK v2.3.2 or later, call both the `adjustPlaybackSignalVolume(0)` and `adjustAudioMixingVolume(0)` methods to mute the local audio playback.

 #### API Reference